mholt/archiver/README.md

 defer f.Close()
 ```

 If you opened a regular file, you can read from it.
+If it's a compressed file, reads are automatically decompressed.

 If you opened a directory, you can list its contents: